Moles, Freckles, and Skin Tags

 - Evolution.
 The mole is changing in size, shape, or color.

 Melanoma is a form of skin cancer.
-The most common location for melanoma in men is the back and in women, it is the lower leg.
-Melanoma is the most common cancer in women ages 25 to 29.
+The most common location for melanoma in men is the chest and back and in women, it is the lower leg.
+Melanoma is the most common cancer in young women.

 How Are Moles Treated?